What is True Power Factor?

 Power Factor = Active Power/ Apparent Power

-POWER FACTOR OF NON LINEAR LOADS:
+POWER FACTOR OF NON-LINEAR LOADS:

-When the loads connected to the system are non-linear, the equation of the power factor of the linear loads is not true, and one more concept of distortion power factor is taken into account for calculating the true power factor.
+When the loads connected to the system are non-linear, the equation of the power factor of the linear loads is not valid, and one more concept of distortion power factor is taken into account for calculating the true power factor.

 The power factor with non-linear loads is known as the distortion power factor.